captainwz/react-pocket/README.md

 > * Please use ```export default``` instead of  ```module.exports``` to export your class.

-2. Then use **Redollar CLI** to transform the codes.
+2.Then use **Redollar CLI** to transform the codes.
 You may use
 ```
 ./node_modules/.bin/redollar --entry path/to/your/entry/file --output path/to/a/target/directory
 ```
 This command will scan all your codes and make some necessray modifications, copying all files in the direcotry where your entry file is recursively to the target direcotry. **Still, the outputs are written in ES6 and JSX syntax, not much different from your source codes but a few essential parts.**

-3. Do whatever you want to do tackle the outputs like webpack or gulp just to run your app!
+3.Do whatever you want to do tackle the outputs like webpack or gulp just to run your app!
 Good Luck!🎉